Organic cardamom powder

 The use of cardamom in cooking remains very popular today.
 It is used in baked products in Baltic and Scandinavian countries, and in Pakistani, Persian and Indian cuisine, cardamom seeds are widely used and highly valued (4).
 Finally, cardamom is also used to flavour chewing gum (3).

 The Commission E approves the use of cardamom for dyspepsia and it is traditionally used to stimulate appetite, as a digestive and carminative (5).
-It also has anti-inflammatory and antioxidant properties (6), helps to prevent bad breath and is believed to have aphrodisiac properties (2).
+It also has anti-inflammatory and antioxidant properties (6).

 Cardamom seeds contain essential oil (2-8%), starch (20-40%) and fatty acids (1-4%) (5).
 Its constituents also include sterols and phenolic acids with antioxidant properties (7).

-For medicinal purposes, cardamom seeds can be used in infusions (200 g per litre of water) (2), or as 1.5 g of cardamom powder per day (5).
+Cardamom seeds can be used in infusions (20 g per litre of water) (2), or as 1.5 g of cardamom powder per day (5).

 As a spice, cardamom tends to be mainly used in pastries and oriental dishes, giving them an intense, citrus aroma.
 Below are two recipes in which this spice is used: